 Their mantra isn’t to live with nothing and zero possessions but to have “things” that are of value and importance to provide room for a more meaningful life.

 After gobbling the book in two nights with a glass of chardonnay, I felt prepared, prepped, and excited to de-clutter my life.
 Here are my 7 ways on how to let go to live a more meaningful life.

-I started with my junk drawer and got rid of stupid knick knacks that was easily thrown out (old business cards) or replaceable (pens, hair clips).
+I started with my junk drawer and got rid of stupid knick-knacks that were easily thrown out (old business cards) or replaceable (pens, hair clips).
 Next move on to anything that is gathering dust or unused.
 Mismatching dishes + cups from college can go now that you have a new matching set.

-- Books: If you read like I do, you have an entire bookcase dedicated to feed your soul.
+- Books: If you read like I do, you have an entire bookcase dedicated to feeding your soul.

 For avid bookworms, it’s HARD to get rid of your collection but with the invention of e-readers, it doesn’t make sense to keep THAT many books laying around.
 Choose the ones that you will never read again – stuff you’ve read in high school or god awful books that you will never pick up again and donate.

 - DVDs: Get rid of them.
 I’m not sure WHY people have a collection of DVDs still in their house when everything is on the cloud now.
 If you must – rip them if you need to and save via the cloud.